JetBrains/kotlin-web-site/docs/reference/type-safe-groovy-builders.md

 }
 ```

-This function takes one parameter named *init*{: .keyword }, which is itself a function.
+This function takes one parameter named `init`, which is itself a function.
 Actually, it is an [extension function](extensions.html) that has a receiver of type {{HTML}}
 (and returns nothing interesting, i.e. [Unit|Functions#Unit]).
-So, when we pass a function literal to as an argument to *html*{: .keyword }, it is typed as an extension function literal, and
+So, when we pass a function literal to as an argument to `html`, it is typed as an extension function literal, and
 there's *this* reference available:

 ``` kotlin